kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

   - Components depending on the feature gate: kube-scheduler, kube-apiserver
 - Gate behavior per component:
   - **kube-apiserver**: When enabled, persists `compatibilityGroups` to devices in `ResourceSlice`s and `ResourceClaim.Status`es.
-    When disabled, strips `compatibilityGroups` on writes.
+    When disabled, strips `compatibilityGroups` from both on writes.
   - **kube-scheduler**: When enabled, respects `compatibilityGroups` declared by devices in `ResourceSlice`s and maintains and respects `compatibilityGroups` in `ResourceClaim.Status`es.
-    When disabled, skips devices and `counterSets` that declare `compatibilityGroups`.
+    When disabled, skips devices that declare `compatibilityGroups`, but respects `compatibilityGroups` in `ResourceClaim.Status`es.
 - Partial control-plane downtime is required to toggle the gate - `kube-apiserver` and `kube-scheduler` need to restart.
 - No node downtime or reprovisioning is required.

 ###### Does enabling the feature change any default behavior?

-No, this KEP proposes additional optional fields to the `ResourceSlice` and `ResourceClaim.Status` APIs
+No, this KEP proposes additional optional fields to the `ResourceSlice` and `ResourceClaim` APIs

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?